SJTUJohnClass/Smart-Pointers/README.md

 	```

 - **reset**
-The reset() function will delete the ponter and assign `nullptr` to it:
+The reset() function will delete the pointer and assign `nullptr` to it:

 	```cpp
 	void reset();